Cysteamine (By mouth)

 - Delayed-release (Procysbi®): If it is more than 4 hours until your next dose, take the missed dose as soon as you can.
 If it is less than 4 hours, skip the missed dose and take your normal dose at the regular time.
 Do not take extra medicine to make up for the missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Store the delayed-release capsules in the original container.
+Store the delayed-release capsules or packet in the original container.
 Keep it in a dry place away from light.

 Drugs and Foods to Avoid: